Skip to content

 docker compose exec photoprism photoprism backup -i -f

-If you are using Podman on a Red Hat-compatible Linux distribution:
+If you are using Podman on a Red Hat-compatible Linux distribution, exchange docker compose for podman-compose.

 Alternative ways to create SQL dumps from SQLite are shown in our advanced backup guide.